Specialist Consultant

 The amount you earn as an Emergency Medicine doctor depends on multiple factors, like whether you are full-time, part-time, or locum or in a public or private hospital.

 In 2025, Emergency Medicine remains a well-paid medical specialty.
 On average, an emergency medicine salary is between AUD $250,000 - $450,000 annually, depending on their level of seniority.
-Entry-level positions might start at a lower range, while senior Emergency Physicians or those in leadership roles can earn considerably more.
+Entry-level positions might have a lower base salary, while senior Emergency Physicians or those in leadership roles can earn considerably more.
 Consultants in this area can earn as much as AUD $3,000 daily.

 Meet our expert Emergency Medicine team, dedicated to placing doctors in hospitals and clinics across Australasia.
 With strong ties to healthcare facilities, they ensure you access specialist roles before they reach the market.